-The Camp Coordination and Camp Management (CCCM) Cluster, led by UNHCR and co-led by Global Communities, coordinates the efforts of 70 member organizations providing cross-border assistance in north-west Syria; in August, 45 members actively responded to the needs of the displaced population.
-Activities focus on coordinating and monitoring the Cluster members to cover the multi-sectoral needs in 1,400 IDP sites that host over 1.7 million IDPs (323,000 families) and, on behalf of the humanitarian community, track IDP movements.
-It is estimated that close to 38,000 IDPs are persons with specific needs, while more than half are children.
+The Camp Coordination and Camp Management (CCCM) Cluster, led by UNHCR and co-led by Global Communities, coordinates the efforts of 70 members organizations providing cross border assistance in north-west Syria; in September and October, 40 members actively responded to the needs of the displaced population.
+Activities focus on coordinating and monitoring the Cluster members to cover the multi-sectoral needs in 1,389 IDP sites that host over 1.7 million IDPs (315,000 families) and, on behalf of the humanitarian community, track IDP movements.
+It is estimated that close to 43,000 IDPs are persons with specific needs, while more than half are children.
 Most sites are concentrated in Dana.
-In August, 56 new sites were added to the ISIMM and 23 sites were inactivated for reasons such as merging of sites or depopulation of sites and their subsequent closure.
-The majority of these sites are self-settled and lack camp management systems.
-To identify gaps and facilipeople in Aleppo and Idleb were assisted with 4,483 tents by UNHCR's partners in coordination with the CCCM Cluster.
+In September and October, 40 new sites were added to the ISIMM and 31 sites were inactivated for reasons such as merging of sites or depopulation of sites and their subsequent closure.
+The majority of these sites are self-settled and lack camp management.

-UNHCR's protection partners conducted awareness raising and psychosocial support sessions, identified cases and referred them to basic services in Idleb and Aleppo; such community-based protection interventions reached 9,349 people in August.
-In addition, over 1,300 displaced and vulnerable people received protection services such as awareness raising on civil status documentation and housing, land and properties, legal consultation and assistance.
+During these months, around 29,000 conflict affected people in Aleppo and Idleb were assisted with 5,800 tents by UNHCR's partners in coordination with the CCCM and SNFI Clusters.

-An awareness session on explosive remnants of war (ERW). ©SEMA tate the coordination of multi-sectoral services, the Cluster is prioritizing monitoring and collecting information as part of its coordination response, which is particularly important in the implementation of the COVID-19 response and mitigation measures.
+UNHCR's protection partners conducted awareness raising and psychosocial support sessions, identified cases and referred them to basic services in Idleb and Aleppo; such community-based protection interventions reached 22,600 people.
+Plus over 2,890 displaced and vulnerable people received protection services such as awareness raising on civil status documentation and housing, land and properties, legal consultation and assistance.

-The Cluster reached 103 IDP sites in August with activities ranging from camp management and capacity building activities to community mobilization, site assessment and risk mitigation, site management support, as well as fire awareness, prevention and response.
-During the month, a total of close to 196,000 individuals (34,000 families) were reached.
+To identify gaps and facilitate the coordination of multi-sectoral services, the Cluster is prioritizing monitoring and collecting information as part of its coordination response, which is particularly important in the implementation of the COVID-19 response and mitigation measures.

-The total estimated IDP population is over 2,895,000 IDPs.
-The number of displacement movements during the month was around 31,000, mostly to Raju, Bulbul and Sharan sub-districts from Idleb,
+The Cluster reached 206 IDP sites in September and October with activities ranging from camp management and capacity building activities to community mobilization, site assessment and risk mitigation, site management support, as well as fire awareness, prevention and response.
+During these months, a total of over 581,000 individuals (104,000 families) were reached.
+The total estimated IDP population is over 2,803,000 IDPs.
+The number of displacement movements during September was around 24,000 and in October close to 20,000.